Sleeping on Left Side vs Right Side: What’s the Best for You?

 Right-side sleeping has also been shown to benefit the sympathetic nervous system.
 That’s the part of your nervous system that controls your fight or flight response.
 That also means it influences your heart rate and blood pressure.
 The pressure relief of right-side sleeping regulates blood flow, which stabilizes the heart rate and blood pressure.
 Whether you’re suffering from a heart condition or not, a stable heart rate and blood pressure can help you sleep and improve overall health.

 If sleeping on your side isn’t your preferred sleeping position, take heart.
 As children, we spend almost equal time among the three sleeping positions.
 By the teen years, the side position starts to take the lead.
 By age 45, most people prefer the side over any other common sleep position.

 You can train your body to sleep differently.
 Bolsters and pillows are the easiest way to make the change.
 Regular or body pillows tucked behind your back can help keep you on the right side.
 You can also try sleeping on a couch or in a day bed, where a backrest supports the back and keeps you in the right position.
 Keep in mind that your position preferences can change over time.
 You may need to revisit your training after a few months or years.

 As you age, the benefits of right-side sleeping increase.
-Aches, pains, and medical conditions have a bigger influence on your nighttime comfort.
+Aches, shoulder pain, and medical conditions have a bigger influence on your nighttime comfort.
 Age reduces the number of times you switch positions.
 Therefore, you’re more likely to end in the position in which you started.
 That’s a good thing for your heart health.